runar-labs/rust-macros/README.md

-# Kagi Macros
+# Runar Macros

-This crate provides procedural macros for the Kagi Node system, making it easier to define services, actions, and handle events.
+This crate provides procedural macros for the Runar Node system, making it easier to define services, actions, and handle events.

 > **Development Status**: The macros are fully functional and support both compile-time and runtime registration approaches.
 All tests now pass, including comprehensive end-to-end tests that validate the entire service lifecycle.

 ## Implementation Approaches

-Kagi macros support two implementation approaches:
+Runar macros support two implementation approaches:

 1. **Distributed Slices (Compile-time)**: Using the `linkme` crate to register handlers, actions, and subscriptions at compile time.
 This approach is more efficient but requires the unstable `#[used(linker)]` attribute.